What is Matcha?

 What Does Matcha Taste Like?

-The flavor of matcha is directly reflected by the quality of matcha and also the region from matcha ice creamwhich it comes.
+The flavor of matcha is directly reflected by the quality of matcha and also the region from which it comes.
 Good matcha is dynamic and bright with fresh grassy notes.
 It is both rich and smooth.
 Matcha is an extremely versatile tea and hits the 5th taste sensation, umami, a complex sensation of both savory and subtle sweetness.
 Added to recipes it gives an earthy green boost to your recipes with a complimentary flavor that does not overpower the recipe.
 Even in ice cream, cake, or smoothies it can add it's nutrient rich benefits and still taste sublimely delicious!

 __________________________________________________________________________________________